 Accounting Standards Not Yet Adopted

 In August 2020, the FASB issued ASU 2020-06, Debt—Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging—Contracts in Entity’s Own Equity (Subtopic 815-40).
 This update amends the guidance on convertible instruments and the derivatives scope exception for contracts in an entity's own equity and improves and amends the related EPS guidance for both Subtopics.
 This standard is effective for fiscal years and interim periods within those fiscal years beginning after December 15, 2021.
-Early adoption is permitted but no earlier than fiscal years beginning after December 15, 2020, including interim periods within those fiscal years.
-The Company is currently evaluating the impact of ASU 2020-06 on its consolidated financial statements and related disclosures.
+Early adoption is permitted.
+The Company does not believe the impact of adopting this standard will be material to its consolidated financial statements and related disclosures.

 Disclosure of accounting policy pertaining to new accounting pronouncements that may impact the entity's financial reporting.
 Includes, but is not limited to, quantification of the expected or actual impact.

 Disclosure of accounting policy for reclassification affecting comparability of financial statement.
 Excludes amendment to accounting standards, other change in accounting principle, and correction of error.